cabooster/DeepCAD-RT/About.md

 ### Background

 **Among the challenges of fluorescence microscopy, poor imaging signal-to-noise ratio (SNR) caused by limited photon budget lingeringly stands in the central position.** Fluorescence microscopy is inherently sensitive to detection noise because the photon flux in fluorescence imaging is far lower than that in photography.
-To capture enough fluorescence photons for satisfactory signal-to-noise ratio (SNR), researchers have to sacrifice imaging speed, resolution, and even sample health.
+To capture enough fluorescence photons for satisfactory SNR, researchers have to sacrifice imaging speed, resolution, and even sample health.
 The causes of this photon-limited challenge are as follows:

 - The **low photon yield** of fluorescent indicators and their **low concentration** in labeled cells result in the lack of photons at the source.